apvarna/apvarna/README.md

 <hr>
 <h3>I am an aspiring data analyst who appreciates the power and value of data. </h3>

-- ⭐ I’m currently learning **Python, SQL, R,**
+- ⭐ I’m currently learning: **Python, SQL, R,**

-- ⭐ How to reach me **www.linkedin.com/in/aparna-varma**
+- ⭐ How to reach me: **www.linkedin.com/in/aparna-varma**

-- ⭐ Fun fact **I am an avid reader.
+- ⭐ Fun fact: **I am an avid reader.
 My first recreational project I completed was an analysis of my reading habits!**

 <h3 align="left">Languages and tools:</h3>